mFlaifel/class-lab-repo/class.md

 ## Class Information
-- Name: [Your Name Here]
+- Name: Mohammed
-- Certification: [Your Certification Name Here]
+- Certification: Meta backend

 ## Instructions
 Please replace the placeholders with your details: